FlowSteer: Towards Agents Designing Agentic Workflows via Reinforced Progressive Canvas Editing: Related Work

 \section{Related Work}

 \textbf{Agent Workflows.} Before the rise of LLM agents, workflow automation was largely rule- or template-driven, with operators and control flow specified by hand.
-In the era of LLM agents, agent workflows improve long-horizon reliability via a plan--act--feedback loop~\citep{react2022,voyager2023,metagpt2024}.
-Existing studies can be grouped into three lines: single-agent decision making, which models tool use as sequential decisions~\citep{toolllm2023} or interleaved reasoning and acting~\citep{react2022}; orchestration, which uses LLM controllers for tool/model routing~\citep{routellm2024} or constrained application programming interface (API) planning to ground intent~\citep{awm2024}; and multi-agent collaboration, which relies on standard operating procedures (SOPs)/roles~\citep{metagpt2024} or cross-team orchestration~\citep{autogen2023}.
-For sustained capability, agentic tool reasoning~\citep{retool2025,luo2025kbqao1} and reusable workflow memory further improve efficiency~\citep{awm2024,voyager2023}, supporting scalable automation in practice~\citep{chatdev2024}.
-In this paper, we propose \flowr{}, an end-to-end RL framework that learns workflow orchestration from executable canvas feedback.
+In the era of LLM agents, agent workflows improve long-horizon reliability via a plan--act--feedback loop~\citep{planandact2025,hiplan2025,metagpt2024}.
+Existing studies can be grouped into three lines: single-agent decision making, which models tool use as sequential decisions~\citep{planandact2025} or interleaved reasoning and acting~\citep{agentoccam2025}; orchestration, which uses LLM controllers for tool/model routing~\citep{agentsquare2025,xrouter2025} or constrained API planning to ground intent~\citep{awm2024}; and multi-agent collaboration, which relies on standard operating procedures (SOPs)/roles~\citep{metagpt2024} or cross-team orchestration~\citep{agentverse2023}.
+For sustained capability, agentic tool reasoning~\citep{agenticreasoning2025} and reusable workflow memory further improve efficiency~\citep{awm2024,legomem2025}, while modular agent search automates compositional design~\citep{agentswift2025}.

-\textbf{Reinforcement Learning for Agents.} With recent progress in RL for LLM-based agents, agent RL models interaction as a long-horizon Markov decision process (MDP)~\citep{archer2024}.
-In hierarchical multi-turn RL, coupling value learning with token-level policy learning eases delayed credit assignment~\citep{archer2024,shen2026llmdoctor}.
-For tool-chain control, step-grained shaping~\citep{steptool2024} and outcome feedback improve tool selection and self-correction~\citep{retool2025}.
-When retrieval is treated as an action, search rollouts learn think-then-search behaviors~\citep{searchr12025,luo2025graphr1}.
-Moreover, large-scale RL motivates GRPO-style objectives based on verifiable or group-relative signals~\citep{deepseekr12025,deepseekmath2024}, and recent work explores end-to-end RL for collaborative prompting~\citep{liu2025promptr1} and knowledge graph reasoning~\citep{shen2025flow,shen2025reasoning}.
+\textbf{Reinforcement Learning for Agents.} Recent agent RL frames interaction as a long-horizon Markov decision process (MDP), where coupling value learning with token-level policy learning eases delayed credit assignment in hierarchical multi-turn settings~\citep{archer2024,multiturnrl2025}.
+For tool-chain control, step-grained shaping~\citep{steptool2024,istar2025} and outcome feedback improve tool selection and self-correction~\citep{retool2025,verltool2025}.
+When retrieval is treated as an action, search rollouts learn think-then-search behaviors~\citep{searchr12025}.
+Moreover, large-scale RL motivates GRPO-style objectives based on verifiable or group-relative signals~\citep{deepseekr12025,deepseekmath2024,treegrpo2025}.